plurid/state-share-image/README.md

 An application could use the default base image, or it's own logo/favicon.
 The application will pass the nude or encrypted `state` object to the `stateShareImage.encode()` method, and retrieve the new, slightly modified image.

-The image could be displayed on the URL bar (if `state-share image` is implemented at the browser level), or somewhere in the application.
+The image could be displayed on the URL bar (if `state-share image` is implemented at the browser level, extending or replacing the use of a favicon), or somewhere in the application.

 <p align="center">
     <img src="https://raw.githubusercontent.com/plurid/state-share-image/master/about/docs/images/fav-url-state-img.png" width="60%">